A Truly Andean Experience

 If you still have a pending balance, you must pay it 2 days before your hike/tour.
 Otherwise, your trip reservation will not be confirmed.

-The evening before you start your trek, we will provide you with a duffle bag to pack your clothes for the 4 days of your Salkantay Trek.
-Your weight allowance is up to 7 kg / 15.4 lb.
-Our horses will carry your duffle bag for you together with the food and camping gear.
-It is important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the horsemen and horses will always be ahead of the group.
+The evening before the trek, we'll provide you with a duffle bag to pack your clothes and personal gear needed for the trip.
+Our horsemen will carry it on the route and hand it to you once you get to each camp.
+Please note that you will not have access to your items in the bag until the end of each day.

 Can I store my luggage at your office?

 Of course!
-During the hike, you can store your main luggage at our office (you can organize it with us on the briefing day or by email) or at your hotel, both free of charge.
+During the trip, your main luggage can be stored at our office (you can organize it with us on the briefing day or by email) or at your hotel, both free of charge.

-Any equipment that you will not need on the trek can be stored safely in your hotel.
+Any equipment that you won’t need on the trek can be stored safely in your hotel.
 Nearly every hotel will provide this service.
-Don’t leave items of value with your bags; put them in the hotel safe and obtain an itemized receipt (in the unlikely case of theft, many insurance companies require that you have a copy of the receipt itemizing all the items).
-Best put items such as credit cards inside a sealed, signed envelope for extra peace of mind.
+Don’t leave items of value with your bags; put them in the hotel safe and obtain an itemized receipt (in the unlikely case of theft, many insurance companies require that you have a copy of the receipt itemizing everything).
+It’s best to put items such as credit cards inside a sealed, signed envelope for extra peace of mind.

-Cusco is an old city; therefore, it has many narrow cobbled streets.
-Some hotels and Airbnbs may be located on streets without access to cars or on long, steep slopes, making it difficult to transport luggage.
-We strongly recommend that you book accommodation with good access.
+- Cusco is an old city and has many narrow cobbled streets.
+Some hotels and Airbnbs are located on streets without car access or on long, steep slopes, making it difficult to transport luggage.
+For such reasons, we strongly advise you to book accommodation with good access.

 Return to Cusco